HananMhm/HananMhm.github.io/index.md

-The post here is about information technology, artificial intelligence and data and
+The post here is about information technology, artificial intelligence and data